 Show the Best First

-Several months ago, I noticed that a friend’s mid-Atlantic dive store had started selling the same top-of-the-line spit fin as I’d had considerable luck selling last year in the Midwest.
+Several years ago, I noticed that a friend’s mid-Atlantic dive store had started selling the same top-of-the-line spit fin as I’d had considerable luck selling the previous year in the Midwest.
 I asked how well they were doing with it.

 “Not well,” my friend replied.
 “Of course, that’s mostly our fault.
 We don’t know much about this fin.”